-Failure to disclose before admittance, does not forfeit a student's right to request accommodations at a later date.
-However, the University is not obligated to provide accommodations or services to students who do not disclose their disabilities.
+Failure to disclose before the term starts does not forfeit a student's right to request accommodations at a later date.
+The University is not obligated to provide accommodations or services to students who do not disclose their disabilities.

 MENTAL HEALTH POLICIES